therealkevops/sa-thp-solution/README.md

 ## Final Thoughts

 My experience in developing this solution was one of pure satisfaction.
-The Stripe documentation is easy to follow and accessable to most modern code-assist tooling to enable rapid code generation and easy debugging.
+The Stripe documentation is easy to follow and accessible to most modern code-assist tooling to enable rapid code generation and easy debugging.
 I'm looking forward to expanding the project in the future!

 Happy testing!